 charts and diagrams offering the viewer another venue for sharing information.
 All posters will be

-on display in the convention center Wednesday afternoon through Saturday.
-You can engage in
+on display in the convention center Wednesday through Saturday.
+NOTE: Continuing

 * Open to participants on a first-come, first-served basis